 The electorate was named after Ruby Florence Hammond (1936-1993), the first SA Aboriginal person to stand for Parliament.
 She was active in public affairs and served the general community and her own Aboriginal people with great note - particularly in relation to policy formulation.

 History: Hammond was created at the 1994 boundary redistribution and was contested for the first time at the 1997 elections.
-Minor changes were made to the boundaries at the 2003 redistribution, with further changes planned for March 2010.
+Minor changes were made to the boundaries at the 2003 redistribution, and again following the March 2010 State Election.
+The most recent boundary redistribution saw the Hammond electorate dramatically change in size, with the areas covered by Southern Mallee Council and Karoonda East Murray District Council moved into the neighboring Riverland electorate of Chaffey.